fleetSim/trucksimulation/README.md

 - Java 8
 - maven >= 3.3

-Import the fixtures with the `mongoimport` tool.
-The cities collection is required to geenrate sample data and to determine random destinations in *endless* mode.

-``mongoimport -d trucksimulation -c cities fixtures/DE/citiesde.json`

 ### Generating Sample Data

 Initially you can run `mvn compile exec:java@bootstrap` to load a demo simulation into the datastore and to index the collections in mongodb.
+The bootstrap task uses the mongo settings which are present in the `conf.json` file.

+This also imports the cities collection from a json dump via `mongoimport -d trucksimulation -c cities fixtures/DE/citiesde.json`.
+The cities collection is required to generate sample data and to determine random destinations in *endless* mode.

 ### Configuration

 The main configuration is a json file.
 It can be specified when running the application with the `-conf conf.json` option.